-10.9 The key assumptions that underpin the business plan are set out below.

-10.10 Housing stock - the Plan is based on a forecast of increasing tenanted stock numbers from 11,753 at the beginning of year 1, to 12,207 in year 30.
-This includes a total 1,021 additional units (bought or built), offset by 509 RTB sales and 58 demolitions.
+- 10.9 The key assumptions that underpin the business plan are set out below. - 10.10 Housing stock the Plan is based on a forecast of increasing tenanted stock numbers from 11,753 at the beginning of year 1, to 12,188 in year 30.
+This includes a net total of 859 additional units (bought or built), offset by 509 RTB.
 The regeneration scheme will also lead to a further net increase in intermediate and leasehold stock, as set out in Table 6 below.